 Image properties are determined by their locations on the time delay surface.
-That is, images that form on minima of the time delay surface are of Type I, those that form on saddle points are of Type II with a $\pi/2$ phase shift, and those on maxima are of Type III with a $\pi$ phase shift.
-For example, a point-mass lens always produces two images of Type I and II.
-For the point, fold, and many configurations near cusp singularities, the brightest image (of Type I) arrives before the second brightest image (of Type II).
-This allows us to define our relative magnification, or the ratio of the second brightest to the brightest image $\murel \equiv \mu_2/\mu_1$, as being $\murel\in[0,1]$ and the time delay as $\Dt> 0$.
-This will always result in a $\pi/2$ phase difference between the two lensed images.
+That is, images that form on minima of the time delay surface are of type I with no phase shift, those that form on saddle points are of type II with a $\pi/2$ phase shift, and those on maxima are of type III with a $\pi$ phase shift~\cite{Blandford:1986zz}.
+For example, a point-mass lens always produces two images of type I and II~\cite{Schneider:1992bmb}.
+For the point, fold, and many configurations near cusp singularities, the brightest image (of type I) arrives before the second brightest image (of type II)~\cite{Blandford:1986zz}.
+Because of this hierarchy in the magnifications, this allows us to define our relative magnification, or the ratio of the second brightest to the brightest image $\murel \equiv \mu_2/\mu_1$, as being restricted to $\murel\in[0,1]$ and the time delay between the second and first image as $\Dt> 0$.
+Because the type I image arrives before the type II image, this will always result in a $\pi/2$ phase difference between the two lensed images.
 This assumption removes a possible degeneracy where images of the same type interfering with each other can lead to $(\murel, \Dt) = (0,0)$ or $(\murel, \Dt) = (1,0)$, which is broken in our case due to the phase difference between the two images.
 Therefore, within our framework we define a ``lensed image'' as an event in which our analysis finds $\Dt>0$, implying $\murel<1$.
 We define a ``nonlensed event'' as an event which our analysis finds a relative magnification factor of $\murel = 0$.
 Exploring lensing configurations where one would find overlapping images of the same type, as well as images with $\murel>1$ such as the ones created by lenses containing substructure \cite{Vujeva:2025kko, Vujeva:2025nwg}, is left to future work.

-\subsection{Training Setup}
+\subsection{Training setup}

 We perform GW parameter estimation using \dingolensing, building on top of the inference pipeline \dingo~\cite{Green:2020hst,Green:2020dnx,Dax:2021tsq,Dax:2021myb,Wildberger:2022agw,Dax:2022pxd}.
 We use NPE to model the Bayesian conditional distribution probability $q_{\phi}(\boldsymbol{\theta} | d)$ as a surrogate for the true posterior probability $p(\boldsymbol{\theta} | d)$, given by